Small generators for S-unit groups of division algebras: Introduction

-To develop a counterpart of Lenstra's results for the algebraic groups $G$ associated to division algebras $B$ as above, we must first define an intrinsic notion of height for elements of $B^*$.
-The role of $|d_{k / \mathbb{Q}}|$ is played by the discriminant $\Delta_{\mathcal{D}}$ of an $O_k$-order $\mathcal{D}$ in $B$ that is used to define the $S$-integrality of points of $G$ over $k$.
+To develop our counterpart of Lenstra's results, we must first define an intrinsic notion of height for elements of $B^*$.
+The role of $|d_{k / \mathbb{Q}}|$ is played by the discriminant $d_{\mathcal{D}}$ of an $O_k$-order $\mathcal{D}$ in $B$ that is used to define the $S$-integrality of points of $G$ over $k$.
 The height bound we produce applies to all choices of $\mathcal{D}$ once $S$ is sufficiently large.
 It implies, in particular, that there is a maximal order $\mathcal{D}$ in $B$ such that when $S$ is sufficiently large (in an explicitly defined sense), one can generate the points of $G$ over $O_{k,S}$ by elements whose log heights are bounded by $\frac{1}{2} \log |\Delta_{k/\mathbb{Q}}| + \log m_S + \mu$ where $\mu$ depends only only the degree of $B$ over $\mathbb{Q}$.
+See \cite{Liebendorfer}, \cite{Liebendorfer2}, \cite{ChanFukshansky} and references therein for work on heights on quaternion algebras.

+To show that our bounds remain quite effective outside the number field setting, in \S \ref{sec:Hamilton} we apply our results to Hamilton's quaternion algebra over $\mathbb{Q}$.
+The main result is the following.